 Upon request, the Nominating and Governance Committee may consider whether exceptions should be made for any non-employee director on whom this requirement would impose a financial hardship or for other appropriate reasons as determined by the Board of Directors.

 All non-employee directors are in compliance with the Company's Stock Ownership Policy.

-The Company also prohibits hedging or other derivative transactions and pledging of Company stock by its non-employee directors.
+The Company also prohibits hedging or other derivative transactions by its non-employee directors and prohibits pledging of Company stock by its non-employee directors.